 There are a number of important things that you can do for your kids in order to ensure that they have an advantage in life.
 One of these relevant things is to expose them to music at an early age.
-When your child learns to play a musical instrument, it helps him/her in so many different ways.
+As there is a lot to be said about the benefits of music, when your child learns to play a musical instrument, it helps them in so many different ways.

 Below we have some of the biggest reasons why children should be musically trained and learn to play at least one or two instruments.

 - Enhances Coordination as well as Motor Skills